selabhvl/ada502public/week17/README.md

 # Week 17: Cloud Deployment Experiment

+For the final stage of the project we will provide the oppertunity to deploy you fire firsk application in a Azure Kubernetes Cluster.
+The cluster was created as part of the lecture on _Infrastructure as Code (IaC)_ in week 17.
+You may want to take a look at the [Terraform Code](https://github.com/selabhvl/ada502public/tree/main/week17/tf), which describes how it is provisioned.

+Below, you will find a description on how to get your applications into the cluster.

 ## Creating a Certificate for the Service Principal login

 _Certificate-based Authentication (CBA)_ for service principals in Azure is based on X.509 certificates.